Where to stay in Paris: The best 5 places in details (2019)

-- From the Charles de Gaulle Airport (CDG) take the RER line "B" and after 11 stops leave the Gare du Nord station.
+- From Charles de Gaulle Airport (CDG) take the RER line "B" and after 11 stops leave the Gare du Nord station.
 Here change to the orange metro line No. 5 and go two stops to Oberkampf station.
 This way takes about 50 minutes, by taxi about 50 minutes as well.

-- From the Orly Airport (ORY), take Ouibus (€12) from Paris — Aéroport Orly Sud - Sortie L to the station Paris — Trocadéro (3 stops).
-From here you can change the metro — yellow line No. 9, from the station Trocadéro to the station Voltaire (16 stops).
-This way takes about 60 minutes.
-Taxi at the same time.
+- From Orly Airport (ORY), take Ouibus ($13.6/€12) from Paris — Aéroport Orly Sud - Sortie L to the station Paris — Trocadéro (3 stops).
+From here you can jump on the metro — yellow line No. 9, from the station Trocadéro to the station Voltaire (16 stops).
+This way takes about 1 hour by train or taxi.

 Where to eat in the 11th arrondissement?

-1) For a reasonable price and my another personal tip, you can taste French food in La Cave de l'Insolite restaurant.
-They have a menu from €14 to €20.
-Many positive reviews talk for them.
+1) For a reasonable price and another of my personal tips, you can taste French food in La Cave de l'Insolite restaurant.
+They have a menu ranging from $15 to $22 (€14 to €20).
+They have many positive reviews which speak as to their quality.
 They also have great wines.

 Your choice of where to stay in Paris will probably also depend on the season.